thecoddiwompler/8-week-sql-challenge/DB-initializer/README.md

 # Postgres Model Database

-This project initiates the Postgres database server, establishes the Model Employee database (utilizing a large dataset from MySQL official documentation), and ingests data into it.
+This project initiates the Postgres database server and ingests data required for all of the case studies into their respective schemas.
 The data model is constructed, and data is ingested via SQL scripts found in the sample_db folder.

 To build the project, download the repository and execute the following command to create the model database:
 <br>